 5. Where to stay in Ireland

-For budget (and young) travelers, there are plenty of cheap accommodation to choose from in many hostels around the country.
+For budget (and young) travelers, there is plenty of cheap accommodation to choose from in many hostels around the country.

 6. Moving around Ireland